mc2-project/opaque-sql/README.md

     ./sgx_sdk.bin
     ```

 2. On the master, generate a keypair using OpenSSL for remote attestation.
-Only
+The public key will be automatically hardcoded into the enclave code.
-   the NIST p-256 curve is supported.
+   Note that only the NIST p-256 curve is supported.

     ```sh
     cd ${OPAQUE_HOME}